 Understanding rapidly spinning pulsars is important because they are probes of extreme physics.
 How fast neutron stars can spin before they break apart from centrifugal forces is unknown and depends on unknown nuclear physics.
 Millisecond pulsars like J0952-0607 are rotating so rapidly because they have been spun up by accreting matter from their companion.
 This process is thought to bury the pulsar’s magnetic field.
 With the long-term gamma-ray observations, the research team showed that J0952-0607 has one of the ten lowest magnetic fields ever measured for a pulsar, consistent with expectations from theory.

 Neutron stars are compact remnants from supernova explosions and consist of exotic, extremely dense matter.
-They measure about 20 kilometers across and weigh more than our Sun.
-Because of their strong magnetic fields and fast rotation they emit beamed radio waves and energetic gamma rays similar to a cosmic lighthouse.
-If these beams point towards Earth during the neutron star’s rotation, it becomes visible as a pulsating radio or gamma-ray source – a so-called pulsar.
+They measure about 20 kilometers (12 miles) across and weigh more than our Sun.
+Because of their strong magnetic fields and fast rotation, they emit beamed radio waves and energetic gamma rays similar to a cosmic lighthouse.
+If these beams point toward Earth during the neutron star’s rotation, it becomes visible as a pulsating radio or gamma-ray source – a so-called pulsar.

 Millisecond pulsars form when a pulsar is spun up by accreting matter from a companion star.
 The inflow of material from the partner star can accelerate the pulsar up to hundreds of rotations in a single second.
 Once the accretion ends, the rapidly rotating neutron star can be observed as a millisecond pulsar.